pupil-labs/pupil-docs/neon/data-collection/calibrating-the-imu/index.md

-# Calibrate the IMU for accurate yaw orientation
+# Calibrate the IMU for Accurate Yaw Orientation

 <Youtube src="kXgAJHavqaM" />